laravel/docs/pulse.md

 <a name="servers-card"></a>
 #### Servers

 The `<livewire:pulse.servers />` card displays system resource usage for all servers running the `pulse:check` command.
-Please refer to the documentation regarding the [system stats recorder](#system-stats-recorder) for more information on system resource reporting.
+Please refer to the documentation regarding the [servers recorder](#servers-recorder) for more information on system resource reporting.

 <a name="application-usage-card"></a>
 #### Application Usage